Find Affordable College Courses

 63 Yearly Graduations

 Johns Hopkins University is the 3rd most popular school in the nation for students seeking a master's degree in other public health.
 Each year, around 28,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $58,720 per year, while in-state graduate students, on average, pay $58,720 per year.
-During the 2020-2021 academic year, 63 people received their master's degree in other public health from Johns Hopkins.
-Around 32% of these students were from an underrepresented racial-ethnic group, and 86% were women.
+The average in-state tuition for full-time undergraduates is $62,840 per year, while in-state graduate students, on average, pay $62,840 per year.
+During the most recent year for which we have data, 63 people received their master's degree in other public health from Johns Hopkins.
+About 84% of this group were women, and 28% were students from an underrepresented racial-ethnic group.

 #4